axibase/atsd/rule-engine/functions.md

 ## Database Series

-Series functions retrieve series values from the database whereas the series may be different from the series in the current window.
+Series functions retrieve series values from the database whereas the series can be different from the series in the current window.

 * [`db_last`](functions-series.md#db_laststring-m)
 * [`db_statistic`](functions-series.md#db_statistic)